hamzamu/equineistcom-sv/src/content/posts/25-oct-20-your-hose-is-not-pet.md

-Because if you’re not ready to commit—time, energy, heart—you shouldn’t have one.
+Because if you’re not ready to commit, time, energy, heart, you shouldn’t have one.
 Horses need routine.
 They thrive on structure.
 They don’t survive on weekends and spare time.